MarkTranHS/MAPSCE/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MAPSCE is to …
+The goal of MAPSCE is to allow users for quick mapping of subclonal events on the tumour evolutionary trees.

 ## Installation